littlehifive/R_Workshop/README.md

     words, you write code using RStudio, and then you run your code in R.
-2. Navigate to where you downloaded this repository, and open `workshops.Rproj` with RStudio (double-clicking the file should do).
+2. Navigate to where you downloaded this repository, and open `R_Workshop.Rproj` with RStudio (double-clicking the file should do).
-3. In the “Console” tab that should appear in the left pane, run these two commands in order:
+3. In the "Console" tab that should appear in the left pane, run these two commands in order:

 ``` r